samio11/samio11/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Samio Hasan 👋

 ![Profile Banner](https://camo.githubusercontent.com/5b1d2e901546f5465aacfb5d19253ae0822909b754dac4b8b2d5632374125c72/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f312a7a566e574a7479474f585f6b5549446d3663634366512e676966)

 ## 🚀 About Me

 I’m a **passionate web developer** currently pursuing my degree at **American International University-Bangladesh (AIUB)**.
 I have a deep love for **building web applications** that solve real-world problems and thrive on exploring **new technologies** to push the boundaries of what's possible on the web.
-I believe in continuous learning and adapting to the ever-changing tech landscape.
+I'm constantly learning and growing as a developer.

 ### 💻 What I’m Currently Working On
 - 🌐 Building dynamic and responsive **web applications** using **React** and **Next.js**